jeffreyliu3230/autooai/README.md

 In order to automatically generate a harvester, it's assumed you'll have an API endpoint that will return xml in standard OAI-PMH format.
 This will be your base URL!

-For example, mit has an OAI PMH endpoint, and one of the ways to access it is: http://dspace.mit.edu/oai/request?verb=Identify
+For example, MIT has an OAI PMH endpoint, and one of the ways to access it is: http://dspace.mit.edu/oai/request?verb=Identify

 Since this tool is specfically for the SHARE project, you should be running commands from a directory that is inside a directory on the same level as your [scrapi](http://github.com/fabianvf/scrapi) (or SHARE core) directory.